MHickey2/First_Project/TEST.md

      <img src="assets/images/mantest1.png" height="" width=""/>
 </p>
 <br/>
-* In this site the action has been set to “Get” in order to redirect the user to the Confirmation Page, the alternative is to set it to “Post” to the 'Code Institute Site', the site was tested using both alternatives and it worked as expected in each scenario.
+* In this site the action has been set to “POST” using the 'Code Institute Site' to validate the form action is working correctly and the Code Institute acknowledgment is displaying, I also had used "GET" in order to redirect the user to the Confirmation Page, the site was tested using both alternatives and it worked as expected in each scenario.
+The 'Confirmation Page' can be found at [https://mhickey2.github.io/First_Project/confirmation.html](https://mhickey2.github.io/First_Project/confirmation.html)

 <br/>>